davidmball/online_ros/README.md

 ```

 The docker container is built automatically when there is a change to the dockerfile on master in github.

+### Other

-If you want to test building locally then use within the dockerfile/kinetic directory
+If you want to test building the docker image locally then change to the dockerfile/kinetic directory and type
 ```
 docker build -t ros-online-kinetic .
 ```